Cherub (song)

-"Cherub" is a song by Australian indie rock band Ball Park Music, released on 27 August 2020 as the third and final single from their self-titled sixth studio album Ball Park Music (2020).
-The song peaked at number 52 on the ARIA charts, and reached certified platinum status in Australia for selling 70,000 units.
-"Cherub" was considered a favourite to top the Triple J Hottest 100 of 2020, but polled at number four.
+"Cherub" is a song by Australian indie rock band Ball Park Music, released on 27 August 2020 as the third and final single from their eponymous sixth studio album Ball Park Music (2020).

+"Cherub" peaked at number 52 on the ARIA Singles Chart and was certified platinum in Australia in 2023 for selling 70,000 units.
+"Cherub" was considered a favourite to top Triple J's Hottest 100 of 2020, ultimately polling at number four.

 Background

 In a press release, frontman Sam Cromack discussed how the song came to exist, stating: "The main tune had been kicking around for years and it was Dean who implored me to develop it into a song.
 A chorus came together pretty quickly.
 It was pure escapism; it felt easy to imagine a character who runs away and rips a phone number from a flyer to start a new life.
 The song was building with a very optimistic tone, but it didn’t feel quite right.
 It felt off-balance, too starry-eyed.
 The platypus was waiting for the Queen.
 I sat by the water for a long time with no verses."

 "Cherub" is one of the longest songs the band have ever written, which caused the band to consider never releasing it.